-Change the brake fluid at the intervals recommended in the Periodic Maintenance Chart on page 81.
+Change the brake fluid at the intervals recommended in the Periodic Maintenance Chart.
 Always add brake fluid from a new, unopened container.
 Always use the recommended fluid.
-See page 155.
+See page 153.

-- Position the motorcycle on level ground in the fully upright position. - The rear brake fluid reservoir is located near the rear brake pedal.
-View the reservoir from the right side of the vehicle. - Wipe the fluid container and the area around the reservoir cover with a clean cloth. - If the fluid level is low, inspect brake pads as outlined on page 122.
+- 1. Position the motorcycle on level ground in the fully upright position. - 2.
+The rear brake fluid reservoir is located near the rear brake pedal.
+View the reservoir from the right side of the vehicle. - 3.
+Wipe the fluid container and the area around the reservoir cover with a clean cloth. - 4.
+If the fluid level is low, inspect brake pads as outlined on page 119.
 If pads are not worn beyond the service limit, inspect the brake system for leaks.